Sup norms of Cauchy data of eigenfunctions on manifolds with concave boundary: Singularity at of the Cauchy data of the glancing parametrix: Proof of Lemma

 Thus, in the Dirichlet case, we have

-The new amplitude has the same essential properties as that of the Neumann case, since the only difficulty is with the Airy terms.
-However, the term (III) is still classical when restricted to $q = q' \in \partial M$.
+The new amplitude has the same essential properties as that of the Neumann case since, as mentioned above, the phases and amplitudes are symbols.
 Thus, as explained in \cite{M}, the argument of the Neumann case extends to the Dirichlet case with no essential change.